gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

-During Spring container initialization, any `ApplicationContext` containing this cache definition registers a `CacheFactoryBean` that creates a Spring bean named `gemfireCache`, which references a [vmware-gemfire-short-name] `Cache` instance.
+During Spring container initialization, any `ApplicationContext` containing this cache definition registers a `CacheFactoryBean` that creates a Spring bean named `gemfireCache`, which references a GemFire `Cache` instance.
 This bean refers to either an existing `Cache` or, if one does not already exist, a newly created one.
 Since no additional properties were specified, a newly created `Cache` applies the default cache configuration.

-All [spring-data-gemfire-name] components that depend on the `Cache` respect this naming convention, so you need not explicitly declare the `Cache` dependency.
+All Spring Data for VMware GemFire components that depend on the `Cache` respect this naming convention, so you need not explicitly declare the `Cache` dependency.
-If you prefer, you can make the dependency explicit by using the `cache-ref` attribute provided by various [spring-data-gemfire-name] XML namespace elements.
+If you prefer, you can make the dependency explicit by using the `cache-ref` attribute provided by various Spring Data for VMware GemFire XML namespace elements.
 Also, you can override the cache's bean name using the `id` attribute, as follows: